ImanJowkar/argocd-post/2-install-argocd/README.md

 ```

-To access the ArgoCD UI, you have two options.
+To access the ArgoCD UI, we have two options.

 * Change the service to a NodePort type.
 * Utilize an Ingress controller.